Dear friend interested in Theravadan Buddhist monastic life,

 Step 3: Anagarika/candidate – the postulancy stage

-Most nuns in Burma and Thailand, for whom novice and full ordination has not been available for some time, live as anagarikas for short term or long term monastic retreats in this way with the "uposatha" eight precepts.
-Thai, Lao and Cambodian angarikas are called maechees and donchees.
-In Burma the anagarikas may wear light-pink, peach or dark-brown colored robes and are called sayalay or thilashin or silashin.
-Recommended reading for those considering novice ordination: Buddhist Monastic Code II: Chapter 24, Novices
+Most nuns in Burma and Thailand, for whom novice and full ordination has not been available for some time, live as anagarikas for short term or long term monastic retreats with the eight “uposatha” precepts.
+Thai, Lao and Cambodian angarikas may be called maechees and donchees.

 Step 3: Samaneri – the novice stage

-A samaneri is a female novice samana, or a samana-in-training.
+A samaneri is a novice female samana, or a samana-in-training.
 A samana is a monastic recluse.
-Samaneri is the female form of the word, samenera is the male form.
+Samaneri is the female trainee form of the word, samenera is the male trainee form.

-After an average of a year as an anagarika, with the approval of her teacher, an anagarika may request the samaneri pabbaja, the "going forth" as a novice into the monastic life.
-If an aspirant for novice ordination is under the legal age of adulthood (or age 20), she must have the permission of her parents or guardians in order to receive novice ordination.
+After an average of a year as an anagarika, with the approval of her teacher, an anagarika may request the samaneri pabbaja, the “going forth” as a novice into the monastic life.
+If an aspirant for novice ordination is under the legal age of adulthood (or age 20), she must have the permission of her parents or guardians in order to receive the going forth as a novice.

 Novices undertake the ten novice precepts, which include 8 precepts plus the additional precept of not handling or keeping money.
 In most forest monasteries, novices also no longer drive cars.
 The novice precepts and training are exactly the same for male and female novice trainees.

-In addition to the going forth, a novice also takes "dependancy" upon the elder Sangha member who will be her acarya - her personal teacher, mentor and guide through the ordination process.
-Again, in the absence of bhikkhunis, bhikkhus are both permitted and enjoined by the Vinaya to give both the novice and probationary novice ordination to qualified women
+In addition to the going forth, a novice also takes “dependancy” upon the elder Sangha member who will be her acarya – her personal teacher, mentor and guide through the ordination process.
+In a place where bhikkhunis are not available, bhikkhus are both permitted and enjoined by the Vinaya to give both the novice and probationary novice ordination to qualified women

 Step 4: Sikkhamana – the probationary novice (optional/variable)

-In the currently (at least in the West!) very rare event that a woman has married very young, or become a novice as a young girl, she might be qualified to be ordained as a sikkhamana [Sanskrit: siksamana, shikshamana, siksamanini] from age 10 or age 18 respectively.
-For a child bride, having proven her maturity and responsibility by completing 2 vassas of the sikkhamana training, she may be fully ordained as a bhikkhuni even before age 20.
+In the currently (at least in the West!) very rare event that a woman has married very young, or become a novice as a young girl, she may be qualified to be ordained as a sikkhamana [Sanskrit: siksamana, shikshamana, siksamanini] from age 10 or age 18 respectively.
+For a child bride, having proven her maturity and responsibility by completing 2 years of the sikkhamana training, she may be fully ordained as a bhikkhuni even before age 20.
 The Vinaya normally considers age 20 to be the age of adulthood, at which time one may, if having met all requisite conditions, request full ordination, the bhikkhuni upasampada, from the monastic community.
-It is noteworthy that, in some Korean, Chinese and Tibetan tradition monastic communities, women currently receive and complete the sikkhamana ordination and training for two years before fully ordaining, no matter what their age.
-Recommended reading for those considering novice ordination: The Bhikkhus' Rules: A Guide for Laypeople
+It is noteworthy that, in some Korean, Chinese, Tibetan and Thai tradition monastic communities, women currently receive and complete the sikkhamana ordination and training for two years before fully ordaining as bhikkhunis, no matter what their age.
+Recommended reading for those considering novice ordination: The Bhikkhus’ Rules: A Guide for Laypeople

 Step 5: Bhikkhuni – the higher ordination (full monastic ordination)